grinnell-cs/csc151-images/_mps/recursive-image-construction.md

 [ ] Passes all of the **E** autograder tests.
 For example, [ ] Style is impeccable (or nearly so).
 [ ] Avoids repeated work.
+[ ] Avoids identical recursive calls.
+[ ] Does not use `length` in parts one, two, and five.
 [ ] Documentation for all procedures is correct / has the correct form.
 [ ] Each set of tests includes at least one edge case (e.g., an empty
     list, if appropriate).
     [ ]
     [ ]
     [ ]
+[ ] Includes a new fractal procedure.
 [ ] Includes the three fractal images.
+[ ] Includes instructions for making the three fractal images.
 ```

 ## Q&A